bobvanderlinden/softwarebakeryblog/articles/recovering-commits-with-git.markdown

     $ git reset --hard HEAD~1

 Our second commit is now 'lost'.
-We can see that the file does not match the latest change we did and the log does not show our latest commit anymore:
+We can see that the file does not match the latest change we made and the log does not show our latest commit anymore:

     $ cat file
     some text in a file